BY DIANE J. BRISEBOIS, President and CEO, Retail Council of Canada

 Our industry deplores what it sees as the U.S. Government’s pressure tactics to conclude a lopsided NAFTA agreement.
 While it might be expected that retailers’ sole concern would be the potential impact of retaliatory tariffs, that is not the case.
-Early in the NAFTA renegotiation process, Retail Council of Canada commissioned a study on the potential impact of a trade war with the United States.
+Early in the NAFTA renegotiation process, RCC commissioned a study on the potential impact of a trade war.
 The study examined both the cost impacts of higher tariffs and the effect on Canadians’ incomes of a trade war.
 Its conclusion was that for every 1% increase in across the board tariffs on imports from the U.S., Canadian retailers would see a $1 billion increase in cost of goods.
 The study also looked at the indirect cost of tariff increases, with reduced consumer spending, as Canadian household incomes would feel the effects of slower growth.
 The cumulative impact on retail sales of direct and indirect effects was estimated at between $4 billion and $25 billion, depending on the scenario.

 While recognizing that the Canadian government’s goal is to avoid a broadening of the dispute and work toward a return to normalcy in Canada-U.S. trade relations, RCC nevertheless expressed concerns about the potential imposition of tariffs on several of the categories which included many consumer goods (see list of considered goods as of June 18: www.fin.gc.ca/activity/consult/ cacsap-cmpcaa-eng.asp).

 Based on 2017 annual data from the Canadian International Merchandise Trade (CIMT) database, an assessment of the items listed suggested that approximately $10 billion of retail goods imported from the United States were included.